makeabhishek/Wave-Equation/adjointMethod.md

 ### Solve the adjoint equation:
 With the adjoint equation, initial condition, and boundary conditions properly defined, the next step involves solving the adjoint equation.
 This can be accomplished through various numerical methods such as finite differences, finite elements, or spectral methods.
 Solving the adjoint equation enables the derivation of the adjoint state, which can be further used to compute the gradient of the objective function concerning the model parameters.

-It is crucial to keep in mind that the steps outlined above may vary depending on the problem, the forward model, and the numerical methods used.
-The key to obtaining the adjoint state is to derive the adjoint equation and apply the appropriate initial and boundary conditions.

 # Taylor Series
 Taylor's theorem (actually discovered first by Gregory) states that any function satisfying certain conditions can be expressed as a Taylor series.
 Taylor series is a series expansion of a function about a point. \